-• East Palo Alto has a lower share of white residents than other jurisdictions in the Bay Area as a whole, a higher share of Latinx residents, a higher share of Black residents, and a lower share of Asian/Pacific Islander residents.
+- East Palo Alto has a lower share of white residents than other jurisdictions in the Bay Area as a whole, a higher share of Latinx residents, a higher share of Black residents, and a lower share of Asian/Pacific Islander residents. - Regarding income groups, East Palo Alto has a higher share of very low-income residents than other jurisdictions in the Bay Area as a whole, a higher share of low-income

-&lt;sup>110 The analysis conducted for this report suggests that dissimilarity index values are unreliable for a population group if that group represents approximately less than 5% of the jurisdiction's total population.
+&lt;sup>107 The analysis conducted for this report suggests that dissimilarity index values are unreliable for a population group if that group represents approximately less than 5% of the jurisdiction's total population.
 ABAG/MTC recommends that when cities have population groups that are less than 5% of the jurisdiction's population (see Table 23 in Appendix 2), jurisdiction staff could focus on the isolation index or Thiel's H-Index to gain a more accurate understanding of neighborhood-level racial segregation in their jurisdiction.